-First and foremost commitment by key leaders has done much to assure success.
-In the case of Thailand, His Majesty the King of Thailand, has been a leader in the promotion of R&D of the Vetiver System.
-He, with the support of Dr. Sumet Tantivejkul, Dr. Narong Chomchalow and others, have built on the past experience of people like John Greenfield of New Zealand (the latter was responsible for the initiation of the modern day development of VS), and by their example have assured that this commitment and dedication has been extended to others.
+First and foremost, commitment by key leaders has done much to assure success.
+In the case of Thailand, His Majesty the King has been a leader in the promotion of R&D of the vetiver system.
+He, with the support of Dr. Sumet Tantivejkul, Dr. Narong Chomchalow and others, has built on the past experience of people like John Greenfield of New Zealand (the latter was responsible for the initiation of the modern-day development of VS) and by his example has assured that this commitment and dedication has been extended to others.

-Thai and other Vetiver research carried out over the past 10 years demonstrates a wide range of applications and uses as well as better understanding of the physiology and mechanics of the plant and system.
-The Vetiver System is a "biological" or "soft" engineering method that is responsive to environmental mitigation needs over a broad range of ecological conditions for a range of applications that are normally treated with "hard" engineering solutions or not at all.
+Thai and other vetiver research carried out over the past ten years demonstrates a wide range of applications and uses as well as provides us with a better understanding of the physiology and mechanics of the plant and system.
+The vetiver system is a biological or "soft" engineering method that is responsive to environmental mitigation needs over a broad range of ecological conditions for a range of applications that are normally treated with "hard" engineering solutions or not at all.